iqtree/iqtree.github.io/doc/Complex-Models.md

         frequency CF4model = FMIX{empirical,Fclass1,Fclass2,Fclass3,Fclass4};
     end;

->**NOTE**: The amino-acid order in this file is: A   R   N   D   C   Q   E   G   H   I   L   K   M   F   P   S   T   W   Y   V, see [User-defined empirical protein models](Substitution-Models#User-defined empirical protein models).
+>**NOTE**: The amino-acid order in this file is: A   R   N   D   C   Q   E   G   H   I   L   K   M   F   P   S   T   W   Y   V.

 Here, the NEXUS file contains a `models` block to define new models.
 More explicitly, we define four AA profiles `Fclass1` to `Fclass4`, each containing 20 AA frequencies.
 Then, the frequency mixture is defined with